Trans4mational Therapy Centre Code Of Ethics (adopted from APHP)

 - Take all reasonable steps to ensure the safety of both the client and any person who may be accompanying the client.

-- Refrain from using their position of trust to exploit the client emotionally, sexually, financially or in other way whatsoever.
+- Refrain from using their position of trust to exploit the client emotionally, sexually, financially or in another way whatsoever.
 Should either a sexual or financial relationship (other than the payment of session fees or purchase of books, tapes, or other relevant products) develop between either therapist and client or members of their respective immediate families, the therapist must immediately cease to accept fees, terminate treatment consistent with clause 9 below and transfer the client to another suitable therapist at the earliest opportunity.

 - Refrain from commencing any sort of relationship with any client, past or present, other than a therapeutic one.
 Clients must remain solely as clients.
 Members are strongly advised against working with friends or family for anything other than simple relaxation work or other 'single-session' therapies.